jnstockley/AddressBookCLI/README.md

 # AddressBook

+Important!!!!!
+This software will stop working correctly in the next couple of days.
+I will eventually fix this once I am able to get SSL working correctly.
+For the time being.
+Please use the web server located at https://jackstockely.live/AddressBookUI/ to make any changes.
+It is currently the only functioning way to add data that is encrypted on the server and in an SSL connection.
+Thank You!

 Address Book CLI Version 1.0.2!
    How to use this program:
    1. Run the program in command prompt or a terminal depending on which OS you are on